wics-uw/website/content/W2015/W15-event-destress.md

 Tags: social
 Slug: de-stress
 Author: Anna Lorimer
 Summary: School is stressful!
-Come find out what strategies upper&ndash;year students use to handle their workload.
+Come find out what strategies upper-year students use to handle their workload.

-Big and Little CSters, we would like to invite you to our first CSters discussion circle all about de&ndash;stressing!
+Big CSters would like to invite you to our first CSters discussion circle all about de-stressing!
+There will be several activities centered around recognizing when you are stressed and what causes it.
+The evening will finish with a presentation and discussion of strategies to manage stress.

-There will be tacos (vegetarian, gluten-free and vegan options are available) and other snacks!
+There will be tacos (vegetarian option available) and other snacks!

+**About Big CSters**

-Our Big CSters program helps connect ciswomen, transwomen, and non-binary students with other students in CS and related fields, through social events geared towards mentorship.
+Our Big CSters program helps connect ciswomen, transwomen, and non-binary students with other students in Computer Science and related fields, through social events geared towards mentorship.

 ## Event Details ##